 Update: We recently upgraded to this digital thermometer.
 It measures a wide range of temperatures so you can use it for cooking meats or making yogurt.
 It can also stay in the oven while you cook, and you can set an alarm so you know exactly when your food is at the right temperature.
 It’s only $12 on Amazon as of this writing.

 Real Food Use: A meat thermometer is a must have for cooking whole free range chickens and grass fed beef to perfection.
 It’s also a must-have for making your own yogurt.
-That practice alone saves me $220 a year!\
+That practice alone saves me $220 a year on groceries!

 I love: OXO Good Grips 8-Inch Double Rod Strainer

 Real Food Use: Use the strainer while making homemade chicken or beef stock.